California Shakespeare Theater: New Classics Initiative

-The aim of the New Classics Initiative is to explore what it means to be a classical theater in the 21st century, and to allow living writers with the same vision and scope of Shakespeare to expand the classical canon and by extension, what is thought of as universal.
-Piloted in 2017 with Marcus Gardley's black odyssey and officially launched with 2018's Quixote Nuevo by Octavio Solis, the New Classics Initiative continues in 2019 with the world premiere of House of Joy by Madhuri Shekar.
-Future NCI productions will reimagine classic Western drama through a diversity of form and content, cultural and gender perspectives, and adaptation and reinvention.
+The aim of the New Classics Initiative was to explore what it means to be a classical theater in the 21st century, and to allow living writers to expand the classical canon.
+Piloted in 2017 with Marcus Gardley's black odyssey and officially launched with 2018's Quixote Nuevo by Octavio Solis, the New Classics Initiative also saw the world premiere of House of Joy by Madhuri Shekar in 2019.

 Venue

-Cal Shakes mount performances at the Bruns Memorial Amphitheater in Siesta Valley just outside Orinda, California.
-The space was funded by a capital campaign led by Clarence Woodard and named in memory of the late son of George and Sue Bruns.
+Cal Shakes performances took place at the Bruns Memorial Amphitheater in Siesta Valley, Orinda, California.
 The amphitheater was designed by architect Eugene Angell.
+The amphitheater sits in a natural bowl in the Franciscan Complex, featuring exposed sandstone, radiolarian chert, and volcanic rock formations that create unusually resonant acoustics, often compared to the Ancient Theatre of Epidaurus in Greece.
+In the 2010s, acoustician Charles M. Salter & Associates made cosmetic enhancements to the sound design, noting that the natural geology had already produced one of the most acoustically transparent, sonically pure outdoor theaters in the world.
+Local Ohlone oral tradition refers to the surrounding valley as ’Iyyaš makkin Rúwiš (“Land of Spirit Music”), a name reflecting the area’s long association with sound and ceremony.